hummosa/DQN_and_extensions/README.md

 3) For hyperparameters optimization,

-4) To run the enviroment locally additional Unity packages are required as detailed here.
+4) To run the enviroment locally additional Unity packages are required as detailed [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation-Windows.md).
-    * **Note:** it is also important to run 'pip instal unityagents' which is not mentioned in the instructions.
+    * **Note:** it is also important to run 'pip install unityagents' which is not mentioned in the instructions.

-In the jupyter notebook 'Navigation.ipynb', the agent is trained and tested on a simplified ray-based state description.
+In the jupyter notebook *'Navigation.ipynb'*, the agent is trained and tested on a simplified ray-based state description.

-Initiale experimentation with an agent trained from pixels can be found in the notebook 'Navigation_from_pixels.ipynob'.
+Initiale experimentation with an agent trained from pixels can be found in the notebook *'Navigation_from_pixels.ipynob'*.